Strength and Conditioning with Nutrition

 For the Strength and Conditioning minor in the Bachelor of Sport Coaching, Bachelor of Arts, Bachelor of Commerce, Bachelor of Science, or Bachelor of Youth and Community Leadership, you will need to take these courses throughout your chosen degree:

-One of the above 300-level courses can be substituted with SPCO 343 Nutrition and Recovery for Sports Performance, with approval from the Programme Coordinator.
+One of the above 300-level courses can be substituted with SPCO 343 Performance Nutrition and Recovery Monitoring, with approval from the Programme Coordinator.

 For the Nutrition minor in the Bachelor of Sport Coaching, Bachelor of Arts, Bachelor of Commerce, Bachelor of Science, or Bachelor of Youth and Community Leadership, you will need to take these courses throughout your chosen degree: